Machine learning of measurement schemes for efficient quantum observable estimation: Framework

 \begin{theorem}[Universality of C-LBCS] Suppose there are $n_q$ qubits in a system.
 When there are $3^{n_q}$ sub-schemes, a C-LBCS can simulate any distribution of Pauli measurements if every Pauli measurement $Q_k$ in the distribution acts non-trivially on every qubit. \end{theorem} \begin{proof} Denote the set of Pauli measurements in the distribution and their probability to be simulated by $\vec{Q}$ and $\vec{p}$.
 To simulate this distribution, one just needs to set sub-scheme $S_k$ in the C-LBCS scheme to output $Q_k$ and set $\vec{r}=\vec{p}$.
 Notice that there are at most $3^{n_q}$ different Pauli measurements that act on every qubit in the system.
 Therefore, at most $3^{n_q}$ sub-schemes are needed. \end{proof}

+This universality result should be understood as an expressivity statement rather than a claim that exponentially many sub-schemes are practical or optimizable.
 Though C-LBCS might need exponentially many sub-schemes to simulate the optimal simple scheme, in \autoref{sec:var-vs-method}, we show that state-of-the-art efficiency can be provided by C-LBCS with as many sub-schemes as groups in the OGM method.
 This implies the number of sub-schemes we need to achieve good efficiency can be far less than exponentially large.
 In practice, one can adjust the number of sub-schemes by the available computational resources and the required efficiency.